kyma-project/community/sig-and-wg/sig-core/proposals/test-folder-consolidation.md

 ## Introduction
 The [tests](https://github.com/kyma-project/kyma/tree/master/tests) folder of the kyma-project contains tests executed against a running Kyma cluster to assure integrity and functional correctness of the cluster with all modules installed.
 These are acceptance tests.
-All subfolders in the _tests_ directory define one test suite, usually focussing on one component.
+All subfolders in the `tests` directory define one test suite, usually focusing on one component.

 ## Problem
 Each subfolder uses a different naming style.
 For example, `kubeless` or `ui-api-layer-acceptance-tests`.